kousu/MNIW/README.md

 MNIW
 ====

-C-speed Matrix-Normal-Inverse-Wishart sampler, for R
+You are probably looking for [this](https://github.com/kousu/stat440).